Petra Gutenbrunner (MPG)

 Transposable elements are sequences in the genome that appear more frequently.
 Alu elements are a group of these elements and are more abundant in gene-rich regions of the genome, thus, can influence gene expression.
 I developed the software Alu-Finder with the aim to encompass the approaches: identification of Alu elements in a sequence, select already identified elements from a database, and calculate the similarity between sequences and is illustrated using phylogenetic trees.

 10/2011 Awarded title “Ingenieurin” (“Ing.”) from Federal Ministry of Economy, Families and Youth (bmwfi)

 08/2006 – 09/2013 Full-time Software engineer/Project leader Softpoint electronic GmbH & Co KG

-Enrico Cappellini, Ana Prohaska, Fernando Racimo, Frido Welker, Mikkel Winther Pedersen, Morten Allentoft, Peter de Barros Damgaard, Petra Gutenbrunner, Julie Dunne, Simon Hammann, Mélanie Roffet-Salque, Melissa Ilardo, J. Víctor Moreno-Mayar, Yucheng Wang, Martin Sikora, Lasse Vinner, Jürgen Cox, Richard P. Evershed, and Eske Willerslev (Annual Review of Biochemistry, in press, 2018)
+Enrico Cappellini, Ana Prohaska, Fernando Racimo, Frido Welker, Mikkel Winther Pedersen, Morten Allentoft, Peter de Barros Damgaard, Petra Gutenbrunner, Julie Dunne, Simon Hammann, Mélanie Roffet-Salque, Melissa Ilardo, J. Víctor Moreno-Mayar, Yucheng Wang, Martin Sikora, Lasse Vinner, Jürgen Cox, Richard P. Evershed, and Eske Willerslev (Annual Review of Biochemistry, 2018)